backgroundhero waves

 Professional information: Job title and related informationService providers that facilitate communications

-Business Purposes for Such Disclosures
+Business Purposes for Disclosures of Personal Information

 We may also disclose Personal Information as required or permitted by law to comply with a subpoena or similar legal process or government request, or when we believe in good faith that disclosure is legally required or otherwise necessary to protect our rights and property or the rights, property or safety of others, including to law enforcement agencies, and judicial and regulatory authorities.
 We may also disclose your Personal Information to third parties to help detect and protect against fraud or data security vulnerabilities.
 We may transfer your Personal Information to a third party in the event of an actual or contemplated sale, merger, reorganization of our entity or other restructuring.